 Current members are

-Stephen Crippen, our interim rector, provides pastoral care to members of Grace Church in partnership with Grace’s Priest Associates, Pastoral Care Leadership Team, and lay Eucharistic Visitors.
+Our Rector, Eric Mason, provides pastoral care to members of Grace Church in partnership with Grace’s Priest Associates, Pastoral Care Leadership Team, and lay Eucharistic Visitors.

 In emergencies, including sudden hospitalization or at the time of death: Call Grace Church’s office, 206.842.9997, Monday-Friday, 9:00am to 1:00pm